Corneliu Zelea Codreanu: Lifetime influence and Legionary power

 Under the leadership of Horia Sima, the Iron Guard eventually came to power for a five-month period in 1940–1941, proclaiming the fascist National Legionary State and forming an uneasy partnership with Conducător Ion Antonescu.
 This was a result of Carol's downfall, effected by the Second Vienna Award, through which Romania had lost Northern Transylvania to Hungary.
 On 25 November 1940, an investigation was carried out on the Jilava Prison premises.
 The discovery of Codreanu and his associates' remains caused the Legionnaires to engage in a reprisal against the new regime's political prisoners, who were then detained in the same prison.
-On the next night, sixty-four inmates were shot, while on the 27 and 28 November there were fresh arrests and swift executions, with prominent victims such as Iorga and Virgil Madgearu (see: Jilava Massacre).
+On the next night, sixty-four inmates were shot, while on 27 and 28 November there were fresh arrests and swift executions, with prominent victims such as Iorga and Virgil Madgearu (see: Jilava Massacre).
 The resulting widespread disorder brought the first open clash between Antonescu and the Legion.
 During the events, Codreanu was posthumously exonerated of all charges by a Legionary tribunal.
 His exhumation was a grandiose ceremony, marked by the participation of Romania's new ally, Nazi Germany: Luftwaffe planes dropped wreaths on Codreanu's open tomb.

 Codreanu's wife Elena withdrew from the public eye after her husband's killing, but, after the communist regime took hold, was arrested and deported to the Bărăgan, where she grew close to women aviators of the White Squadron.
 She also met and married Barbu Praporgescu (son of General David Praporgescu), moving in with him in Bucharest after their liberation.
 Widowed for a second time, she spent her final years with her relatives in Moldavia.